YehorVoitenko/CharitySolution/README.md

 <br>Moreover, they can registrate themself for easier registration in line of help, that charity organisation can provide.

 ## :hammer: Enviroment stack
-Python, Django, PostgreSQL, DjangoToolBar, black, Jinja, HTML, Bootstrap
+Python, Django, PostgreSQL, Docker, DjangoToolBar, black, Jinja, HTML, Bootstrap
 <br><br>

 ## :computer: Back-end features